dojo/docs/developer/styleguide.rst

 Specific Naming Conventions
 ===========================

     #.
-The terms get/set SHOULD NOT used where a field is accessed, unless the variable being accessed is lexically private.
+The terms get/set SHOULD NOT be used where a field is accessed, unless the variable being accessed is lexically private.

     #.
 The ``is`` prefix SHOULD be used for boolean variables and methods.
 Alternatives include ``has`` ``can`` and ``should``